An

 Jane was living in an upstairs flat in Boscombe—the owners were foster parents for babies—there sure were a lot of baby things at the house as I arrived!

-I knew that she was pregnant as she had written to tell me that before agreeing to get together for an evening when I got my leave.
+I knew that she had inadvertantly became pregnant—she had written to tell me about that before agreeing to get together for an evening when I got my leave.

 We took a bus to the Bournemouth center & met there with my friends Dino, Dave Worthy and their girlfriends;